Bootcamp-AI/scenario-examples/AIPython/step1.md

 <li><p>Students can use the functions within the program <a href="https://github.com/udacity/AIPND/blob/master/intropylab-classifying-images/print_functions_for_lab_checks.py" target="_blank">print_functions_for_lab_checks.py</a> to check their code for sections <strong>7.
 Command Line Arguments</strong> through <strong>14.
 Calculating Results</strong>.
 Students will find this program within the Lab Workspace and within the GitHub repository (see link above).
 The docstring below each function definition within <strong>print_functions_for_lab_checks.py</strong>, describes how to use the function.
 Additionally, one can find each function used within the <em>Lab Solution</em> (see below).</p></li>
 <li><p>The <em>Lab Solution</em> can be found within <strong>18.
 Lab Solution Workspace</strong> and within the GitHub repository as <a href="https://github.com/udacity/AIPND/blob/master/intropylab-classifying-images/check_images_solution.py" target="_blank">check_images_solution.py</a>.</p></li>
 </ul>

+<strong>Have a look at the [Bootcamp](https://www.bootcampai.org/courses/ai-programming-with-python/) to know more about this Lab.</strong>